Lux-AI-Challenge/Lux-Design-S2/README.md

 - Java - TBA

 Want to use another language but it's not supported?
 Feel free to suggest that language to our issues or even better, create a starter kit for the community to use and make a PR to this repository.
 See our [CONTRIBUTING.md](https://github.com/Lux-AI-Challenge/Lux-Design-S2/tree/main/CONTRIBUTING.md) document for more information on this.

+Finally, if you want to learn how to use the GPU optimized env see https://github.com/Lux-AI-Challenge/Lux-Design-S2/tree/main/examples/jax_env_tutorial.ipynb

+For the RL starter kit that trains using the jax env, see https://github.com/Lux-AI-Challenge/Lux-Design-S2/tree/main/kits/rl-sb3-jax-env/

 To stay up to date on changes and updates to the competition and the engine, watch for announcements on the forums or the [Discord](https://discord.gg/aWJt3UAcgn).
 See [ChangeLog.md](https://github.com/Lux-AI-Challenge/Lux-Design-S2/blob/main/ChangeLog.md) for a full change log.